kdes441/CryptoChat/README.md

 # CryptoChat

-This is an android chat application that uses web sockets
+This is an android chat application that uses websockets

+I hope to implement SSL/TLS websockets in the future.